roy-asraf1/army_drone/README.md

 ## Running the Script:

+In the terminal:
-Navigate to the project directory. python simulator.py
+python simulator.py

 ## Cleaning Up:
-To remove all generated CSV files, execute the dell.sh script:
+To remove all generated CSV files:
+In the terminal
 ./dell.sh